Kettlebells for Beginners — A Complete Guide

 - Kettlebell Deadlift — the foundation for all others.
 Hip hinge, straight back, weight between the heels.

-- Goblet Squat — squat with the kettlebell in front of the chest.
-Teaches correct knee and spine position.
+- Goblet Squat — squatting with the kettlebell in front of the chest.
+Teaches proper knee and spine positioning.

 - Two-Hand Swing — the main exercise in kettlebell sport.
-Hip hinge (not a squat!), explosive stand-up, the arms are just a rope.
+Hip hinge (not a squat!), explosive hip extension, arms are just the rope.

 - Single-Arm Press — overhead press.
 Stabilizes the shoulder girdle and core.